Leonard Wood: Commander of Army Eastern Department

 In 1914, Wood completed his term as chief of staff and was succeeded by William Wallace Wotherspoon.
-As commander of the army's Eastern Department, Wood was a strong advocate of the Preparedness Movement, led by Republicans, which alienated him from the isolationist and pacifist President Wilson.
+As commander of the army's Eastern Department for the second time, Wood was a strong advocate of the Preparedness Movement, led by Republicans, which alienated him from President Woodrow Wilson, a Democrat who pursued an isolationist and pacifist foreign policy.
 Wood made speeches and wrote articles to advocate preparedness and in 1915 a collection of these works were published as a pro-preparedness book, The Military Obligation of Citizenship.
 In 1916 he was elected as an honorary member of the Rhode Island Society of the Cincinnati.
 He served as a member of Harvard University's board of overseers from 1917 to 1923.

 World War I

 With American entry into World War I looming in early 1917, the most likely choice to lead American forces in France was Major General Frederick Funston.
 Funston died of a heart attack in February, leaving President Woodrow Wilson to choose from among the army's six other major generals.
 Wood was recommended by several prominent Republicans, including Henry Cabot Lodge.
 Despite this support, when the U.S. entered the war in April, Wood's prior criticism of the Wilson administration led Secretary of War Newton D. Baker to recommend John J. Pershing, the most junior of the serving major generals and a Republican, but one who had been less vocal than Wood.

 During the war Wood was relegated to stateside roles, including command of the Southern Department in 1917.
 He then commanded the 89th and 10th Divisions, which he organized and trained at Camp Funston, Kansas.
 While on an inspection tour of the Western Front in January 1918, Wood was slightly injured by shrapnel from a US mortar round that exploded during a test.
 Wood was preparing to travel to France with the 89th Division in May 1918 when he was relieved by Wilson.
 He was disappointed at being continued in stateside service, but effectively organized and trained the 10th Division.
 During most of the war, Wood's aide-de-camp was John C. H. Lee, who attained the rank of lieutenant general during World War II.

 Wood received the Army Distinguished Service Medal and the Legion of Honor (Grand Officer) from France to recognize his superior service during the war.
 The citation for his Army DSM reads:

 After the war, Wood was appointed to command the Sixth Corps Area, which he led from 1919 to 1921.